SusheendharVijay/M5-forecasting-/README.md

 # M5-forecasting-
-entries for the M5-forecasting competition on Kaggle
+Entries for the M5-forecasting competition on Kaggle